phthom/ContainerOrchestration/2-DockerLab.md

 ![dockerHub](./images/dockerhubhello.png)

+### 6. Container

-### 6. This image is a typical image.
+This image is a typical image.
 When an image is run it usually continues to run.

-The running image is called a container.
+The running image is called a **container**.
 Let us run a more typical image; this image contains the noSQL database "couchDB".

 `docker run -d couchdb`